 The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
 The consolidated financial statements include the accounts of SMTC and its wholly-owned subsidiaries.
-The Company owns 100% of the outstanding shares in all of its subsidiaries, except for FCI which the Company owns over 99.9%.
+The Company owns 100% of the outstanding shares in all of its subsidiaries.
 All significant intercompany balances and transactions have been eliminated upon consolidation.